friedelwolff/django-compression-middleware/README.rst

 Credits and Resources
 ---------------------

-The code and tests in this project is based on Django's ``GZipMiddleware`` and Vašek Dohnal's ``django-brotli``.
+The code and tests in this project are based on Django's ``GZipMiddleware`` and Vašek Dohnal's ``django-brotli``.
 For compression, it uses:

 - The `Brotli`_ bindings or `brotlipy`_.
 The latter is preferred on PyPy since